Quickstart

 --config /usr/local/lsc-2.0/sample/etc --synchronize all --clean all

-This actually runs the bin/lsc command, telling it to use the sample/etc directory for configuration, and synchronize all defined tasks, and clean all defined task.
+This runs the bin/lsc command, telling it to use the sample/etc directory for configuration, then synchronize and clean all defined tasks.

-Detailed information about added entries will then be printed, before a summary line:
+Detailed information about the added entries will then be printed, before these three lines:

 All entries: 8, to modify entries: 0, successfully modified entries: 0, errors: 0